paulsattlegger/bittorrent-solitity/README.md

   , i.e., the mapping stores the index + 1 (and not the index directly) to refer to a value in the corresponding array such that the value 0 remains as sanity value, but still every slot of the array can be used.
+- The idea of testing the `PeerMap` library by using a contract (i.e., `PeerMapMock`) is inspired by the OpenZeppelin Project.
 - Due to the simplicity, functions of the ABIEncoderV2 are used in the Tracker and the PeerMap.
 Thus, whole arrays are returned via the views and structs are passed directly to the functions instead of individual variables.
 ABIEncoderV2